Elvis-1738/smartwastehub/README.md

 ---

 This README summarises the SmartWasteHub project for assessment and deployment, providing full setup instructions, system overview, and SDLC alignment.
+A more in-depth study into the steps of the SDLC executed are included in the file sdlc.md